Credits and Grades

 Course Changes from Abroad

 No matter what type of program you are on, you will have to have courses pre-approved.
-If your course selections change while you are abroad – especially courses going toward your major, minor or other requirements – you MUST complete a Change of Status form.
+If your course selections change while you are abroad – especially courses going toward your major, minor or other requirements – you need to get the new courses approved.

 Once you have made your final course selections and see that there are changes from what was originally approved, you should write to (e-mail) the chair of the major/minor department in order to get approval for the new course.
 Include the name of the class and a course description.
 Course descriptions are sometimes available on line.
 If so, give the URL the chair should check.
 If the description is not available on line, you should fax a copy to the chair.
 Ask the chair: Would the department be willing to accept the course for major or minor credit?
 Is it equivalent to a specific Skidmore course or a general elective within the major/minor?
 Would it be considered 200 or 300 level credit?